This post includes affiliate links. Find out more about affiliate links and how they help this site.

-Don’t just dump everything in one bowl and mix enthusiastically, or you’ll lose all the airy texture of the egg whites.
-Instead, you’ll mix a little of the meringue into the cake batter to loosen it, and for the rest you’ll fold it in.
+Don’t just dump everything in one bowl and mix enthusiastically!
+You’ll lose all the airy texture of the egg whites.
+Instead, you’ll mix a little of the meringue into the flourless cake batter to loosen it, and for the rest you’ll fold it in.
 Gently.

-Folding egg whites into a cake is best done with a wide, flexible spatula or a large metal spoon, which can scoop under and around the mixture and fold it back on top of itself without being too heavy and deflating the whites.
+Folding egg whites into a cake is best done with a wide, flexible spatula or a large metal spoon.
+These can scoop under and around the mixture without being too heavy and deflating the whites.
 Stop folding when you no longer see streaks of egg white or darker, unmixed chocolate batter.
 The mixture may not look completely smooth, but as long as everything is incorporated that’s fine.

 Don’t panic.
 It’s meant to do that.
 In fact, I’ve seen this cake referred to as sunken chocolate cake before, which is quite apt.

 Most cakes, or at least the ones with leavening agents in them, rise somewhat in the oven.
-The air bubbles which create that rise get ‘locked in’ when protein from the eggs cooks and binds with the gluten and/or starch of the flour you’ve put in there.
+The air bubbles which create that rise get ‘locked in’ when the egg protein binds with the gluten you’ve put in there.

-In the case of a flourless chocolate cake, there’s obviously no flour, and nothing much to hold that structure high, so although your cake is going to puff up like a beautifully domed souffle in the oven, it’ll gently sigh its way down after baking.
+In the case of a gluten free, nut free chocolate cake, there’s no flour, and nothing much to hold that structure high.
+So although your cake is going to puff up like a beautiful souffle in the oven, it’ll gently sigh its way down after baking.

-Instead of a cake batter that doesn’t rise at all (think brownies or heavy, nut-based cakes), this one does get some leavening action from the air you whip into the egg whites.
-It’s not going to be completely dense and fudgy but somewhere in between, with a smooth texture you’ll never get from a flour-based cake, and a thin, crackly meringue-like top.
+Instead of a cake batter that doesn’t rise at all, this one does get some leavening action from the air you whip into the egg whites.
+It’s not going to be completely dense and fudgy but somewhere in between.
+It has a smooth texture you’ll never get from a flour-based cake, and a thin, crackly meringue-like top.

-How to slice and serve a flourless chocolate cake
+How to slice and serve a flourless nut free chocolate cake

-If you want chocolate cake to taste its best, don’t serve it cold.
-Room temperature or slightly warmed will bring out the flavour of the chocolate best.
-The flavours and aromas of chocolate are dulled by cold temperatures, so if you’ve invested in great chocolate for baking don’t waste that investment.
+If you want the cake to taste its best, don’t serve it cold.
+Room temperature or slightly warmed will bring out the flavour of the chocolate; the flavours and aromas of chocolate are dulled by cold.
+If you’ve invested in great chocolate for baking don’t waste that investment.

-If you aren’t too worried about a clean cut, keep your cake at room temperature and just use a heated knife that’s wiped off between each cut.
+If you aren’t too worried about a clean cut, keep your cake at room temperature.
+Use a heated knife that’s wiped off between each cut.
 It’ll still look good and once people taste it, no one will be complaining that it wasn’t as neat as it could be!

-If I really want to serve perfect looking slices, I chill my cake, then remove it from the fridge at least half an hour before I want to serve.
-I cut the cake straight from the fridge, and when it’s time to serve, it will have warmed up and be easy to put beautiful slices on your plates.
+If you really want to serve perfect looking slices, chill your cake.
+Remove it from the fridge at least half an hour before you want to serve.
+Cut the cake straight from the fridge; when it’s time to serve, it will have warmed up and be easy to put beautiful slices on your plates.

 Happy cooking, see you here again soon.